A Mean Field Game Approach to Scheduling in Cellular Systems: MFE Existence: Proof

 \emph{Step 3: Continuity of the mapping $\mathcal{F}$}\\ Now, using the results from Step~$1$ and Step~$2$, we establish continuity of the mapping $\mathcal{F}$.
 First, we show that $\mathcal{F}(\r) \in \mathcal{P}$. \begin{lemma} For any $\r\in\mathcal{P}$, let $\gamma(x) = (\mathcal{F}(\r))(x) = \Pi_{\r}(\hat{\t}_\r^{-1}([0,x])), x \in \bb{R}^{+}$.
 Then, $\gamma \in \mathcal{P}$. \end{lemma} \begin{proof} From the definition of $\Pi_{\r}$, it is easy to see that $\gamma$ is a distribution function.
 Since $\hat{\t}_\r$ is continuous and strictly increasing function as shown in Lemma~\ref{lemma:rcontinuity}, $\hat{\t}_\r^{-1}(\{x\})$ is either empty or a singleton.
 Then, from Lemma~\ref{lemma:omega}, we get that $\Pi_{\r}(\hat{\t}_\r^{-1}(\{x\})) =0$.
 Together, we get that $\gamma(x)$ has no jumps at any $x$ and hence it is continuous.

 To complete the proof, we need to show that the expected bid under $\gamma(.)$ is finite.
 In order to do this, we construct a new random process $\tilde{Q}_{k}$ that is identical to the original queue length dynamics ${Q}_{k}$, except that it never receives any service.
-We show that this process stochastically dominates the original, and use this property to bound the mean of the original process by a finite quantity independent of $\r.$ \end{proof}
+We show that this process stochastically dominates the original, and use this property to bound the mean of the original process by a finite quantity independent of $\r.$ Full details are presented in Appendix~\ref{sec:step3}. \end{proof}